dawidmpunkt/rumble-for-steamdeck/README.md

 Game rumble is supported by the Steam Deck's haptic response system, but it seems to be tailored entirely for haptic response of the touch pads.
 Vibrations produces by game rumble are significantly weaker (see Figure 1 and 2) than by haptic response.

-![Alt text](pictures/haptic-feedback_12dB.jpg?raw=true "Oscilloscope reading of the haptic feedback signal") Figure 1: Oscilloscope reading of the AC haptic feedback signal, which is created by the microcontroller on the daughterboard.
+![Alt text](pictures/haptic-feedback_12dB.jpg?raw=true "Oscilloscope reading of the haptic feedback signal")
+<br />Figure 1: Oscilloscope reading of the AC haptic feedback signal, which is created by the microcontroller on the daughterboard.
 Haptic intensity was set to +12 dB in SteamOS

 ![Alt text](pictures/Metal-Gear-Rising_12dB.jpg?raw=true "Oscilloscope reading of rumble signal while playing Metal Gear Rising ")
-Figure 2: Oscilloscope reading of the AC rumble signal, while playing Metal Gear Rising: Revengeance.
+<br />Figure 2: Oscilloscope reading of the AC rumble signal, while playing Metal Gear Rising: Revengeance.
 Haptic intensity was set to +12 dB in SteamOS

 ## Aim